AstarNetwork/astar-docs/docs/wasm/stack/nodes-clients.md

 Swanky Node is a local development node tracking the Shiden network.

-Swanky Node is the best choice if you would like to develop your contract & test it in your local environment, prior to deployment on Astar/Shiden mainnet.
+Swanky Node is the best choice if you would like to develop your contract & test it in your local environment, prior to deploying it on Astar/Shiden mainnet.

 Features:

 - Consensus: `instant-seal` and `manual-seal`
 - dApp staking enabled
-- Chain-extensions
+- Chain Extensions

 You can find the Github repo [here](https://github.com/AstarNetwork/swanky-node).

 ### Substrate Contract Node

 Substrate contract node targets Substrate master.
-It is the best choice if you would like to try the latest features, or unstable features, of ink! and/or pallet-contracts.
+It is the best choice if you would like to try the latest (or unstable) features of ink! and/or pallet-contracts.

 Features: